okta/okta-auth-js/README.md

 ```

 Renewing tokens slightly early helps ensure a stable user experience.
 By default, the `expired` event will fire 30 seconds before actual expiration time.
 If `autoRenew` is set to true, tokens will be renewed within 30 seconds of expiration.
 You can customize this value by setting the `expireEarlySeconds` option.
 The value should be large enough to account for network latency and clock drift between the client and Okta's servers.

+> :warning: Setting this value is useful for diagnosing some issues or within tests, but it may also lead to incorrect behavior which could negatively impact the user experience.
+It is recommended to not set this value in production.

 ```javascript
 // Emit expired event 2 minutes before expiration